 More’s the pity in my opinion, because I rather like the prickly beauty of thistles.
 Luckily there are some garden-friendly varieties, that with proper care, won’t run amok.
 Here are five of our favorites:

-Giant Cotton Thistle (Onopordum acanthium) was prized during the Middle Ages for its herbal properties, and by the poor who used its fluffy “down” to stuff mattresses.
-At 10 to 15 feet high with a 5-foot spread, this dramatic biennial is not for small gardens.
+Giant cotton thistle (Onopordum acanthium) was prized during the Middle Ages for its herbal properties, and by the poor who used its fluffy “down” to stuff mattresses.
+At from 10 to 15 feet high with a 5-foot spread, this dramatic biennial is not for small gardens.
 It benefits from staking and from stony soil (which provides better support for its roots).
-But note: Giant Cotton Thistle is invasive.
-To prevent the seeds from scattering to the wind, it is important to cut the heads off after it has flowered.
+But note: Giant cotton thistle is invasive.
+To prevent the seeds from scattering to the wind, it is important to cut the heads off after flowering.
 You can also see that, with all those spikes, it should only be handled by gloved hands.
-Read more about Giant Cotton Thistle on the Cloisters Museum blog.

 Above: Cirsium rivulare ‘Atropurpureum’ by Jean Jones.

-Magenta heads atop long, leafless and spike-less stems make ornamental Brook Thistle or Plume Thistle (Cirsium rivulare ‘Atropurpureum’) an excellent garden choice.
+Magenta heads atop long, leafless, and spike-less stems make ornamental plume thistle (Cirsium rivulare ‘Atropurpureum’) an excellent garden choice.
 Rivulare literally means “growing by a stream,” and this perennial prefers moist, yet well-drained ground; fertile, slightly acidic soil, and full sun.
 Cut back after early summer flowers to promote another flowering, and then to the ground after the last bloom in the fall.
-Though popular in Europe, this cirsium is pretty rare stateside, so you’ll get points for originality with this one.
-A 1-Gallon Pot Of Cirsium Rivulare ‘Atropurpureum’ is available at Far Reaches Farm for $15.
+Though popular in Europe, this Cirsium is pretty rare stateside, so you’ll get points for originality with this one.
+A 1-Gallon Pot Of Cirsium Rivulare ‘Atropurpureum’ is available at Far Reaches Farm seasonally for $16.

 Last year, Michelle discovered that artichokes are members of the thistle family, Asteroideae, as well.
 (See A Thistle That Won’t Misbehave.)
-Though its wild counterpart artichoke thistle is invasive, stately Globe Artichokes (Cynara cardunculus) and their cardoon cousins make a dramatic statement in the garden, and, of course, they can be eaten as well.
+Though its wild counterpart artichoke thistle is invasive, stately globe artichokes (Cynara cardunculus) and their cardoon cousins make a dramatic statement in the garden, and, of course, can be eaten as well.
 (With cardoons, you eat the stem, which is said to taste like a celery artichoke medley.)
 Artichokes and cardoons prefer lots of sun and rich, well-drained soil.
 To build up a plant’s strength, during the first year cut off the heads as soon as they appear.
 Replace the entire crop every four years.
-Both grow well from seeds: Rouge d’Alger Cardoon ($3 for 25 seeds) and the stunning Purple Of Romagna Artichoke ($2.50 for 25 seeds) are both available at Baker Creek Heirloom Seeds.
 For more information, refer to this extremely thorough article from The Daily Mail.

-Above: Not really a thistle at all (actually a distance relative of the carrot family), Sea Holly (Eryngium), is often considered a worthy thistle stand-in.
+Not really a thistle at all (actually a distance relative of the carrot family), sea holly (Eryngium), is often considered a worthy stand-in for thistles.
 I love it for my seaside garden, where it endures not only drought and poor soil, but also salty air.
-About the only care it requires is deadheading to encourage additional blooming.
-Available at many garden centers or online through Nature Hills Nursery; a 5-inch pot of “Blue Glitter” Sea Holly is $24.95.
-Image by Audrey.
+About the only care it requires is deadheading to encourage additional blooms.

 N.B.
-Thistles and Sea Holly also dry well for use in winter arrangements and crafts.
+Thistles and sea holly also dry well for use in winter arrangements and crafts.
 One of my favorites is Erin’s Black Thistle Bouquet.
-Thistle lovers without the grounds to cultivate them may still surround themselves with Thistle Wallpaper from Timorous Beasties.